usds/justice40-tool/data/data-pipeline/README.md

 ### Background

 For this project, we make use of [pytest](https://docs.pytest.org/en/latest/) for testing purposes.
-To run tests, simply run `poetry run pytest` in this directory (i.e. `justice40-tool/data/data-pipeline`).
+To run tests, simply run `poetry run pytest` in this directory (i.e., `justice40-tool/data/data-pipeline`).

 Test data is configured via [fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html).